nmfs-opensci/zenodo-ga/README.md

 # Zenodo Action
 This is a variant of [zenodo-release](https://github.com/rseng/zenodo-release) Copyright © 2022, Vanessa Sochat.
-This variant is focused specifically on creating a Zenodo release when a GitHub release is made.
+This variant is focused specifically on creating a Zenodo release when a GitHub release is made so I moved some of set-up into `action.yml` because this is only triggered by GitHub releases.

 This is a GitHub Action to allow you to automatically update a package on Zenodo when a GitHub release is created, and without needing to enable admin webhooks.
 To get this working you will need to: